Ted Nelson: Early life and education

 Nelson earned a B.A. in philosophy from Swarthmore College in 1959.
-While there, he made an experimental humorous student film, The Epiphany of Slocum Furlow, in which the titular hero discovers the meaning of life.
-His contemporary at the college, musician and composer Peter Schickele, scored the film.
-Following a year of graduate study in sociology at the University of Chicago, Nelson began graduate work in "Social Relations", then a department at Harvard University specializing in sociology, ultimately earning an A.M. in sociology from the Department of Social Relations in 1962.
-After Harvard, Nelson was a photographer and filmmaker for a year at John C. Lilly's Communication Research Institute in Miami, Florida, where he briefly shared an office with Gregory Bateson.
+Following a year of graduate study in sociology at the University of Chicago, Nelson began graduate work in Social Relations, then a department at Harvard University, specializing in sociology, and ultimately earned a M.A in sociology from the Department of Social Relations in 1962.
+After Harvard, Nelson worked as a photographer and filmmaker for a year at John C. Lilly's Communication Research Institute in Miami, Florida, where he briefly shared an office with Gregory Bateson.
 From 1964 to 1966, he was an instructor in sociology at Vassar College.

-During college and graduate school, he began to envision a computer-based writing system that would provide a lasting repository for the world's knowledge, and also permit greater flexibility of drawing connections between ideas.
+During college and graduate school, Nelson began to envision a computer-based writing system that would provide a lasting repository for the world's knowledge, and also permit greater flexibility of drawing connections between ideas.
 This came to be known as Project Xanadu.

-Much later in life, in 2002, he obtained his PhD in media and governance from Keio University.
+Much later in life, in 2002, Nelson obtained his PhD in media and governance from Keio University.

 Project Xanadu

-Nelson founded Project Xanadu in 1960, with the goal of creating a computer network with a simple user interface.
-The effort is documented in the books Computer Lib / Dream Machines (1974), The Home Computer Revolution (1977) and Literary Machines (1981).
+Nelson first conceived of what would become Project Xanadu in the early 1960s, with the goal of creating a computer network with a simple user interface.
+He started referring to this project to others using the name Xanadu in 1966.
+The effort is documented in the books Computer Lib/Dream Machines (1974), The Home Computer Revolution (1977) and Literary Machines (1981).
 Much of his adult life has been devoted to working on Xanadu and advocating for it.

-Throughout his career, Nelson supported his work on the project through a variety of administrative, academic and research positions and consultancies, including stints at Harcourt Brace and Company (a technology consultancy and assistantship where he met Douglas Engelbart, who later became a close friend; 1966-1967), Brown University (a tumultuous consultancy on the Nelson-inspired Hypertext Editing System and File Retrieval and Editing System with Swarthmore friend Andries van Dam's group; c.
-1967-1969), Bell Labs (hypertext-related defense research; 1968-1969), CBS Laboratories ("writing and photographing interactive slide shows for their AVS-10 instructional device"; 1968-1969), the University of Illinois at Chicago (an interdisciplinary staff position; 1973-1976) and Swarthmore College (visiting lecturer in computing; 1977).
+Throughout his career, Nelson supported his work on the Xanadu project through a variety of administrative, academic, and research positions and consultancies, including stints at Harcourt Brace and Company Brown University (a tumultuous consultancy on the Nelson-inspired Hypertext Editing System and File Retrieval and Editing System with Swarthmore friend Andries van Dam's group; c.
+1967–1969), Bell Labs (hypertext-related defense research; 1968–1969), CBS Laboratories ("writing and photographing interactive slideshows for their AVS-10 instructional device"; 1968–1969), the University of Illinois at Chicago (an interdisciplinary staff position; 1973–1976) and Swarthmore College (visiting lecturer in computing; 1977).

-Nelson also conducted research and development under the auspices of the Nelson Organization (founder and president; 1968-1972) and the Computopia Corporation (co-founder; 1977-1978).
+Nelson also conducted research and development under the auspices of the Nelson Organization (founder and president; 1968–1972) and the Computopia Corporation (co-founder; 1977–1978).
 Clients of the former firm included IBM, Brown University, Western Electric, the University of California, the Jewish Museum, the Fretheim Chartering Corporation and the Deering-Milliken Research Corporation.
 He has alleged that the Nelson Organization was envisaged as a clandestine funding conduit for the Central Intelligence Agency, which expressed interest in Project Xanadu at an early juncture; however, the promised funds failed to materialize after several benchmarks were met.